tillbiskup/evedata/docs/architecture.rst

 * Converting MPSKIP scans into average detector channel with adaptive number of recorded points
 * Separating datasets for channels redefined within one scan and currently (up to eveH5 v7) stored in *one* HDF5 dataset
 * Sorting non-monotonic positions in eveH5 datasets
+* Correct mapping of file numbers for external files

 version_mapping module